-For identification purposes, the official Plan number of the Plan is PN 001, the Plan sponsor's name is Alcatel-Lucent USA Inc., and the Plan sponsor's employer identification number or "EIN" is 22-3408857.
+For identification purposes, the official Plan number of the Plan is PN 001, the Plan sponsor's name is Alcatel-Lucent USA Inc. (doing business as Nokia), and the Plan sponsor's employer identification number or "EIN" is 22-3408857.